OSKAR FISCHINGER FILMOGRAPHY

 Misc. home movies, Berlin and Los Angeles, 35mm, 16mm and 8mm, including "Bon Voyage Party"" footage.

 Lumigraph (machine) loaned for Time Travellers feature film (footage not produced by Oskar)

 Hans Fischinger: Dance of the Colors, 1939, color, sound

 Elfriede Fischinger: Lumigraph Film, c.
 1969 (several versions), 16mm, color.
 Made with the assistance of Conrad Fischinger (and Moritz?).
 Link to Lumigraph drawing.
 Also see her article, Writing Light.
 Online excerpt (silent) on CVM's vimeo channel.

 Return to HOME PAGE

 Text and images in these pages are protected by copyright law (Title 17 U.S. Code).
-Filmography (c) Fischinger Trust, 2005-13.
+Filmography (c) Fischinger Trust, 2005-15.
 Please seek permission before reproducing; reproducing.
-Images copyright Oskar Fischinger and Fischinger Trust, 1921-2013, all rights reserved
+Images copyright Fischinger Trust and/or Center for Visual Music, all rights reserved